-Essex Outdoors Mersea is an established outdoor centre on Mersea Island, 10 miles from Colchester on the Essex coast.
+Essex Outdoors Mersea is an established outdoor centre on Mersea Island, 10 miles south of Colchester on the Essex coast.
 The centre provides a residential experience with a wide range of inclusive activities in 65 acres of open countryside with access to the beach.

 What’s on offer?